billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 CatGT can perform several post-processing jobs, singly or in combination:

-* Concatenate a t-series of separate trial files (whence the name).
+* Concatenate a g/t-series of separate trial files (whence the name).
-* Apply band-pass and CAR filters to neural channels.
+* Apply tshift, band-pass and CAR filters to neural channels.
 * Edit out saturation artifacts.
 * Extract tables of sync waveform edge times to drive TPrime.
 * Extract tables of any other TTL event times to be aligned with spikes.